-To <<Name 1>>:
+To <<<FIRST NAME>> <<LAST NAME>>:

-We are writing to inform you of a data security incident that may have affected your personal information.
-We are committed to transparency and want to share more about what happened and the measures taken to address this issue.
+Rehoboth McKinley Christian Health Care Services (RMCHCS) deeply values the trust and support of our employees.
+That is why we are writing to inform you of a data security incident that may have affected your personal information.
+We are committed to transparency and want to share more about what happened and the measures taken to address this issue and minimize the risk of any similar incident in the future.